kennedymj97/msc-2048-ai/Notes.md

 **Add another rule:**
 - Collect a 2 games that get 2048 and 2 games that do not, what is the key failure point, can an extra rule help?

+**New rule ideas:**
+- How do I handle a right move??
+If get bad placement can you do up move?
+- Add sequences (length 2) to force moves
+- Merge down when possible in left column

+### 14/07/2020
+**TODO:**
+[] Work out which has more possibilities, including force move in main, or splitting [] Test the strategies with different fallback rules [] Split snake up into 3 stages: Ban -> Try -> Force?